NguyenT01/Shopping/README.md

 # Sample ASP.NET Core API project with Microservices
-This is a sample ASP.NET Core project that I have been working on during my self-study period.😊 It implements a simple backend for managing an online store (e-commerce).There are 4 main attributes: **Customer, Product, Order and Price**.
+This is a sample ASP.NET Core project that I have been working on during my self-study period😊.

+It implements a simple backend for managing an online store (e-commerce).There are 4 main attributes: **Customer, Product, Order and Price**.

+At the moment, there are 3 branches in this project.
+Each branch has its own features and also uses typical situation.
+- **main**: *(You are here ⬆️)*.
+It is the main branch.
+It only focus on how a microservice communicates with ASP.NET Core API.
+- **[redis🟥](https://github.com/NguyenT01/Shopping/tree/redis)**: This branch focuses on how to use and store cache data in Redis and how to apply it in ASP.NET Core API.
+- **[docker-deployment🐳](https://github.com/NguyenT01/Shopping/tree/docker-deployment)**: This branch focuses on how to deploy this project in Docker.

-## Which techonologies or libraries did I use for this project? 🔍
+## Which technologies or libraries did I use for this project? 🔍
 I will list in chronological order the things I have done starting from when I began this project.

 - ASP.NET Core 8.0